Alabama Child Support Lawyers

 The general rule for altering support is that parents or custodians of a child under nineteen (19) years of age in Alabama may request a modification in child support whenever a change in circumstances occurs.
 Child support modifications are governed by Rule 32 of the Alabama Rules of Judicial Administration.
 Generally, a court will consider a modification request if a parent’s income changes by more than 10%.
 Other situations, like a parent paying a lot of money for a child’s medical care, can also warrant reconsidering child support amounts.

-Our child support attorneys generally require something called a retainer to file a Petition to Modify Support for you.
+Our child support lawyer generally requires something called a retainer to file a Petition to Modify Support for you.
 If you and your ex-spouse agree to the changes, then we can sometimes do an Amended Settlement Agreement and modify the child support ordered in the prior divorce by agreement.
-We are currently charging a flat fee of $600 plus filing fee to do such amendments by agreement.
-If you and your ex-spouse are not in agreement and you want to alter or modify your prior child support arrangement or decree, then we will have to pay a retainer.
+We are currently charging a lower flat fee to do such post divorce amendments by agreement.
+If you and your ex-spouse are not in agreement, and you want to alter or modify your prior child support arrangement or decree, then we will have to pay a retainer.

-A retainer is an amount you pay the attorney and as that attorney works for you they bill out of the retainer at an hourly rate.
-When the retainer is exhausted (attorney has worked enough hours at a certain rate where the money has all been earned) then you will have to refill the retainer if you want them to continue working.
-Our child support modification attorney generally charges a retainer up front based on the expectation of work to be performed.
-The retainers for a Petition to Modify generally start at $2000 with our law firm.
-If your case is not in a county where we have an office then the retainer can be more since we would have to drive a long way to handle your case.
-Give us a call for a free phone consultation with a divorce attorney to determine how much your retainer will be to get a Petition to Modify filed in your case.
+A retainer is an amount you pay the attorney and as that lawyer works for you they bill out of the retainer at an hourly rate.
+When the retainer is exhausted (the child support attorney has worked enough hours at a certain rate where the money has all been earned) then you will have to refill the retainer if you want them to continue working.
+Our child support lawyer generally charges a retainer up front based on the expectation of work to be performed.
+The retainers for a Petition to Modify generally start at $2500 but if you are filing an original petition to start child support and not trying to modify an old decree, then it might be slightly less.
+If your case is not in a county where we have an office then the retainer can be more since the Alabama child support attorney would have to drive a long way to handle your case.
+Give us a call for a free phone consultation with a divorce attorney to determine how much your retainer will be to handle your child support matter where you live.

 You should generally file the Petition to Modify Child Support in the circuit court in the county where the custodial parent lives or in the county that issued the original child support order.
 First, you will want to consider your grounds for the request.
 For example, what has changed in your circumstances to make the court consider a change?
 Be sure to have evidence of income changes (such as pay stubs) available to show as evidence.
 If you had to cover a child’s expenses for something extraordinary (an extended hospital stay) be sure to get copies of those bills and proof that you paid them (a cancelled check or bank statement).